bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - Click the button with a magnifying lens and a ``-`` sign.
 - [ ] Confirm the font in the Text Editor has been decreased.

+Test Case: Connect over WebUSB and use REPL
+'''''''''''''''''''''''''''''''''''''''''''
+- [ ] Connect to micro:bit and confirm that menu now shows options to "Flash" and "Disconnect".
+- [ ] "Open Serial" and confirm you can enter the REPL by click or CTRL-C.
+- [ ] Type ``help()`` and confirm that you see a result.
+- [ ] Disconnect and confirm that menu returns to "Download" and "Connect".

+Test Case: Autocomplete
+'''''''''''''''''''''''
+- [ ] Start typing in the editor and confirm that autocomplete offers suggestions eg type 'di' and be offered 'display'.
+- [ ] Disable autocomplete in "Options" and confirm that autocomplete no longer offers suggestions.

 Test results
 ------------